theo-jf/weekend-react-gallery/README.md

 ## Installation and Setup

-Visit the fully deployed app at [here](https://ancient-earth-47145.herokuapp.com/)
+Visit the fully deployed app [here](https://ancient-earth-47145.herokuapp.com/)

 Or, run it locally: